Amazon FBA for beginners

 How to Sell on Amazon FBA

+Starting a FBA business is a great idea to get your 2022 off to a bang.
+I think it’s the best place to launch a products business, as you get so much traffic.
 You can start getting sales with relatively little work, compared to selling your products on your own site or through trade shows.

 So what is Amazon FBA?
 When you purchase products through Amazon, especially when you aren’t buying household name items, then you are probably buying from someone like me.

-For an additional fee, you can also get Amazon to do your product labeling and product photography, but I don’t do any of this.
+For an additional fee, you can also get Amazon to do your product labelling and product photography, but I don’t do any of this.
 I prefer to have control over this part of the process.

-Most of the time Amazon customers don’t even realize that they’re buying from a FBA seller.
+Most of the time Amazon customers don’t even realise that they’re buying from a FBA seller.
 As far as the customer is concerned they order the product and it is shipped with Amazon Prime, they get a confirmation from Amazon, they return the product to Amazon (if necessary) and leave the review on Amazon.

 Here is a product on Amazon that is sold by Amazon FBA, as you can see it looks the same as any other listing: